 Maintenance of the drainage system.
 It is essential that the drainage systems installed around your property are maintained to keep them in good working order.
 This not only ensures that any rainwater which falls onto your house and plot is dealt with efficiently but will ensure that risk of flooding to your home and your neighbours is minimised.
 Similarly, the foul drainage needs maintained to keep it in good working condition and to ensure it does not become blocked or damaged.
-Depending on the particular drainage systems installed around your home the following general maintenance notes should be adhered to (where applicable).
+Depending on the particular drainage systems installed around your home the following general maintenance notes should be adhered to (where applicable);

-Rainwater gutters and downpipes- depending on the likes of tall trees and other sources of debris in the surrounding area, rainwater gutters require to be cleaned out on a regular basis to prevent debris and dirt travelling into the underground rainwater drainage system and either blocking it or reducing its effectiveness.
-Keeping the rainwater gutters clear also reduces the possibility of them overflowing during thunderstorms or periods of very heavy rain - a leaking or over-flowing gutter could damage the external envelope of your home and lead to damp and other problems.
-Any debris clearance work at height must be done with reference to relevant safety considerations.
+Rainwater gutters and downpipes- depending on the likes of tall trees and other sources of debris in the surrounding area rainwater gutters require to be cleaned out on a regular basis to prevent debris and dirt finding its way into the underground rainwater drainage system and either blocking it or reducing its effectiveness.
+Keeping the rainwater gutters clear also reduces the possibility of them overflowing during thunder storms or periods of very heavy rain- a leaking or over flowing gutter could damage the external envelope of your home and lead to damp and other problems.